• Level of education

 5. Reminders (mathematics, electricity, power, dB)

-6. Localization of energy in space
+6. Spatial localization of energy

-7. Power transmission by idealized line
+7. Energy transmission via idealized line

-8. The electromagnetic wave T.E.M guided by a line
+8. The T.E.M. electromagnetic wave guided by a line

 9. Voltage wave and current wave